FilmWeek Screenings: ‘The Artist’ — selected and hosted by Larry Mantle

-Join Larry Mantle on December 2 at The Theatre at Ace Hotel for another installment of FilmWeek Screenings, where he will showcase the movie and host a post-screening conversation with special guests.
+Audiences joined Larry Mantle on December 2 at The Theatre at Ace Hotel for another installment of FilmWeek Screenings, where he showcased the movie and hosted a post-screening conversation with special guests.

 “I'm a big fan of classic silent films by Chaplin, Keaton, and Lloyd.
 Nevertheless I was a bit wary when I heard in 2011 that French director Michel Hazanavicius had made a new silent film set in Hollywood.
 Could a current director really capture the powerful imagery and physical humor of the best films of the ’20s?
 Once I saw ‘The Artist,’ I was tremendously excited.
 Everything was right, from the performances to the LA locations.
 I can’t wait to see it again on the big screen at the Ace, just down Broadway from where much of ‘The Artist’ was filmed.” – Larry Mantle

 The FilmWeek Screenings series – selected and hosted by Mantle – is dedicated to movies set in Southern California.
 “The Artist” takes place in Hollywood in the late 1920s and early 1930s, and is shot entirely in Los Angeles.

 “The Artist” follows silent film star George Valentin as he copes with a career that is fading along with the silent film era.
 Along the way, he encounters and develops a relationship with actress Peppy Miller, whose own star is rising along with the talking picture.

 Starring Jean Dujardin and Bérénice Bejo

 Marc Wanamaker, film historian and consultant on “The Artist”

 Lael Lowenstein, FilmWeek critic